Advanced Standing Assessment

 There are two options for ASA.
 In either option, students must demonstrate that they are able to produce logically organized, academic essays that incorporate library and non-library research in MLA format.

 Option One: Students may take a two-hour Advanced Standing Examination (essay exam).
 Once a date for the exam has been scheduled, the First-Year Writing Program will provide students with reading materials – scholarly articles, essays, etc– in advance of the exam.
-After receiving the materials, students have up to two weeks to read and review them, after which time students must take the exam otherwise their opportunity for bypass by exam will be considered forfeit.
-During the exam they will write an essay, based on a prompt given by the English department, which asks them to compose an essay that responds to the prompt.
+After receiving the materials, students have up to two weeks to read and prepare to take the exam.
+If the exam is not taken within two weeks, the student loses the opportunity for bypass by exam.
+During the exam they will write an essay, based on a prompt given by the English department, which asks them to compose an essay that responds to the reading material they received previously.
 This essay should be organized, logical, have a clear central point, and integrate the provided secondary research materials.

-Option Two: Students may submit a portfolio of up to three essays they have previously written that will be submitted along with a brief cover letter essay, written in-person, in which students introduce the contents of their portfolios.
+Option Two: Students may submit a portfolio of up to three essays they have previously written that will be submitted along with a brief cover letter essay, written in-person in the English office, in which students introduce the contents of their portfolios.
 Portfolios should demonstrate the student’s ability to compose sustained, logical research essays that demonstrate argumentative or persuasive writing.

 Both options are assessed by the First-Year Writing Committee to see if they exhibit mastery of the Student Learning Outcomes of 1158.